ShohanMir/rustnor/doc/examples.md

 # Examples

-This page contains complete examples demonstrating common patterns and use cases with Rustnor.
+This page contains complete examples demonstrating common patterns and use cases with NorthernJS.

 ## Running Examples